Top Health Exchange FAQs

 Will the Exchange make insurance more affordable?

-For many Connecticut residents struggling to pay for insurance premiums, tax credits will help them pay premium costs in the Exchange.
-These federal tax credits will apply to individuals and families with incomes up to 400 percent of the federal poverty level ($92,200 for a family of four).
+For many Connecticut residents struggling to pay for insurance premiums, tax credits and cost-sharing reductions will help them pay premium costs in the Exchange.
+The federal tax credits will apply to individuals and families with incomes up to 400 percent of the federal poverty level ($94,200 for a family of four).
 In addition, small employers that offer health insurance to their workers may be eligible for the Small Business Health Care Tax Credit offered through the IRS to help cover premiums.
 You can learn more about the small business tax credit at the IRS website.